Buying or selling land in Manitoba?

 • Use funds from these sales to buy other property to restore and sell

 Firstly, the land is rented to farmers while the wetlands are being restored.
 This keeps the land in-production and weed-free.
-Secondly, when the restoration is complete and DUC brings the land back to market, farmers have an opportunity to acquire affordable land.
+Secondly, when the restoration is complete and Ducks Unlimited Canada brings the land back to market, farmers have an opportunity to acquire affordable land.

-RLCP is an alternative to DUC buying and keeping land.
+RLCP is an alternative to Ducks Unlimited Canada buying and keeping land.
 Under this program, habitats are protected and land remains in agricultural use.

 Arable acres on RLCP lands are available for rent.
 Tenders close on March 20 of each year.